 Physical and Skills sections: one section for 12 months and the other section for 6 months

-Expedition section: Training Day, 4 days/3 nights (Practice) and 5 days/4nights (Qualifying).
+Expedition section: Training Day, 4 days/3 nights (Practice) and 5 days/4 nights (Qualifying).
 One of these days is an acclimatisation day not on expedition – Additional training days for overseas expeditions are required.

 Residential section: undertaking a shared activity in a residential setting away from home for 5 days and 4 nights.

-If you didn’t do the Silver Award, you must undertake a further 6 months in either the Volunteering or the longer of the Physical or Skills sections.
+If a student did not complete the Silver Award, they must undertake a further 6 months in either the Volunteering or the longer of the Physical or Skills sections.
 (Taking the total of one section to 18 months)

 How much does it cost?

-The cost of registering for the award is £40.
-This covers your welcome pack, Hertfordshire County Council's administration charge and school administration charge.
-Students were able to apply for a place (over 16 only) please complete the online application form.
+The cost of registering for the award is £35.
+This covers the welcome pack, Licenced Organisation administration charge and school administration charge.
+To apply for a place (over 16 only) please complete the online application form.
 A Parent Pay payment will then be set up for £35.

 The expedition costs, if completed with school, will be approximately £600 for a UK based practice AND Qualifying expeditions.

 The other sections' costs will depend on what you choose to do.

-Training Day: 2nd February at SCD 9am – 4pm
+Training Day: 8th of February at SCD 9.30am – 4pm – 6th form centre

 For more information about the award visit: